johannschopplich/nuxt-api-party/docs/essentials/data-fetching-methods.md

 </template>
 ```

-In plugins or middleware, you can also use `$myApi` for initial data fetching:
+In plugins or middleware, use `$myApi` for initial data fetching:

 ::: code-group
 ```ts [plugins/api-setup.ts]